 The penalties, which took effect with the Class of 2021, bar members of single-gender final clubs and Greek organizations from campus leadership positions, athletic team captaincies, and certain prestigious fellowships.
 In the run-up to the sanctions’ debut in May 2016, Emelyn A. dela Peña—the diversity dean prior to Davis—worked closely with Dean of the College Rakesh Khurana to formulate the social group policy.

-officially named diversity dean in August and started work Oct.
+But Davis, who was officially named diversity dean in August and started work Oct.
 2, said in an interview Saturday that he does not plan to be involved with the social group penalties.

 “Neither Dean Khurana nor [Dean of Students Katherine G.] O’Dair have said anything to me with regard to any of the social group issues or the implementation of sanctions—I haven’t had a single conversation about it,” he said.
 “As far as I know, my job at present will not be involved in any of that.”

 “Unless I’m specifically asked by someone—Dean O’Dair or Dean Khurana—my focus will be singular and it will be on issues related to diversity, inclusion, and belonging,” Davis added.

 He said he does not think the College’s attempts to regulate undergraduate social life are “central” to these issues.
 Administrators’ rationale for the social group policy has shifted over time; most recently, a Harvard committee claimed the sanctions are meant to combat discrimination on campus.

 In the interview Saturday, Davis also detailed his priorities as he takes office and his plan of action for the next six months.
 He said he intends to spend time meeting with students, faculty, and staff and listening to their concerns.